ekwacuka/Fishing_Community_Database/README.md

-# MySQL_Assignment3
+## MySQL_Assignment3

-   1. Create a database for a Fishing Community using Pythin and MySQL.
+   1. Create a database for a Fishing Community using Python and MySQL.

    2. In the Fishing Database create 4 MySQL tables with the following schemas.